 We offer a blended menu of both RSS-provided and home-packed foods, following the USDA guidelines.
 Prior to Covid-19, we often cooked and baked together in class, and we look forward to safely doing so again!

 Nap & Elementary School Departure: 12:00-2:30

 Afternoon Snack & Classroom Time: 2:30-5:30

 The afternoon mirrors the morning work cycle, with more emphasis on outdoor free play.
-Extended Day students should depart no later than 5:30.
+Students should depart no later than 5:30.
 We ask that parents honor our departure times as children may become quite distressed when they are not picked up when expected.